angstyloop/idhash/README.md

 One for the x-direction, and one for the y-direction.
 Uses pthread.

+## Test coverage

+Not exhaustive yet, but off the ground.
+The next step is to create a sample of many possible inputs for each of the test functions.
+For some of them, it is possible to be exhaustive - the inputs can be enumerated in acceptable time.

-##Using "big int" data types to simplify math expressions
+## Using "big int" data types to simplify math expressions

-If your platform allows for 128 integer types, or you're using Boost or Java or something and you have access to the BigInteger class, you can simply concatenate the x- and y-components of the difference hash and importance for each image:
+If your platform allows for 128 integer types, or you're using Boost or Java or something and you have access to a "big integer" class, you can simply concatenate the x- and y-components of the difference hash and importance for each image:

 Say the pseudocode function concat() creates a 2n-bit integer from 2 n-bit integers by sticking them together.
 Just say the left arg is the big end,